No Fee Unless You Win

 Making ergonomic adaptations such as anti-fatigue mats, height-adjustable work surfaces, reducing exertion, reducing motions can help older workers be as productive as younger workers, and reduce injuries.

-If you have been injured on the job in St. Louis, Missouri, before you agree to an insurance company settlement, contact the attorneys experienced in workmen’s compensation at Walton Telken Injury Attorneys to advise you of the maximum benefits to which you are entitled.
+If you have been injured on the job in St. Louis, Missouri, before you agree to an insurance company settlement, contact the attorneys experienced in workmen’s compensation at Walton Telken Bragee Injury Attorneys to advise you of the maximum benefits to which you are entitled.